pjx98/TecWatch/README.md

 ## Currently working on:
 - Managing layouts by packaging HTML elements to reusable CSS files (TBC).
 - Testing usage of JS files.
+- Implementation of grid methods where possible to ease testing